How to Reuse the Cell Value (reference) in a formula

 As you can see, depending on the direction in which you copy your formula, the cell references will be modified according to the direction of the copy.
 It's very clever😊

 As you can see, each time we copy a formula with references, the references change.
-It's because we have written relative reference.
+It's because we have written relative references.

 But we can avoid that by fixing the references.
-We call them absolute reference.
+We call them absolute references.

 In this article, we will see how to use them.